To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our

 Don’t Be One Of The ID Theft Statistics

-These identity fraud facts might have you scared.
+These identity fraud facts might have you running scared.
 That’s why we recommend that you protect yourself from identity theft by purchasing identity theft protection.
-Begin your search for the perfect service by checking out our large comparison article.
+Begin your search for the perfect service by checking out our massive ID theft comparison.
 Our article goes over the key features, pros, cons, pricing and more for each service.
 It also covers tips to protect yourself from ID theft and how to recover if you’ve already been victimized.